thesupersonic16/DALTools/README.md

 # DALTools
-A collection of tools aimed to assist with modify files from many Date A Live Visual Novel mainly Rio Reincarnation.
+A collection of tools aimed to assist with modify files from many Date A Live Visual Novel mainly Rio Reincarnation and Ren Dystopia.

 ## Download / Building
-If you are here to just use the tools, You can grab the [lastest release from GitHub][releases_url] or compile them yourself.
+If you are here to just use the tools, You can download the pre-built binaries from [releases][releases_url] or you can get the lastest built commit from [GitHub Actions][actions_url], or compile them yourself.

-**For the time being, you will need to build the tools for Date A Live: Ren Dystopia support**
+**Please be aware this project utilise Fody, which can often cause false positives with some Anti-Virus, feel free to submit the samples or build the code yourself**

 **Releases**: You will need .NET Framework 4.6 or newer installed for them to run.